carabina/iOSLaTeX/README.md

 # iOSLaTeX

-iOSLaTeX provides a LaTeXRenderer which loads a minified version of MathJax in a WkWebView to render LaTeX in iOS.
-It returns image which can be used universally in iOS.
-It is accompanied by a LaTeXImageView class which uses LaTeXRenderer to display a latex string.
-See example project for usage.
+iOSLaTeX provides a LaTeXRenderer which loads a minified version of MathJax in a WkWebView to render LaTeX into native UIImage objects.

+## Usage

+LaTeXImageView is a subclass of `UIImageView` which uses a `LaTeXRenderer` object instance to render LaTeX text.
+It can be added programatically or through the Storyboard.
+Simply set the `latex` property on the object and it will handle the rest.

+LaTeXRenderer provides an easy to use `render(_ laTeX:, completion:)` function which can be used to render LaTeX.
+Note that LaTeXRenderer needs to be initialized with a parent view present in the view hierarchy else LaTeX rendering will be slow or timeout.

+See example project for example code

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation